Gordon Jones (American football)

-Gordon Jones (born July 25, 1957) is a former professional American football player who played wide receiver for five seasons for the Tampa Bay Buccaneers and Los Angeles Rams.
+Gordon Jones (born July 25, 1957) is an American former professional football player who was a wide receiver for five seasons for the Tampa Bay Buccaneers and Los Angeles Rams.
+He played college football for the Pittsburgh Panthers.

 College career

 Jones was recruited out of East Allegheny high school to play for Johnny Majors and the University of Pittsburgh.
 The Pitt Panthers of the late 1970's were one of the top programs in the country and some of those players, besides Jones, that would go one to NFL careers include Tony Dorsett, and Matt Cavanaugh.
 In 1975, Jones played in 12 games, he caught 22 passes for 384 yards and four touchdown passes.
 That season, Pittsburgh finished ranked 15th in the national and defeated Kansas in the Sun Bowl.
 1976 proved to be an odd year stats wise for Jones.
 He caught one less pass, but for one more yard and one more touchdown than he'd had the previous season.

 1977 was a break out year for Jones.
 He finished 5th in the national with 45 receptions.
 His nine touchdown receptions also put him in the top ten in the nation, as he finished seventh.
 He also had four kick off returns for a touchdown, which put him at number one.
 He also played in the Gator Bowl, as Pittsburgh crushed Clemson 34-3.
 In Jones' senior year, he again caught 45 passes, this time for 666 yards and just three touchdown receptions.